Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 Step 1

-- On git bash terminal, make sure to `.ssh` onto your instance of the master e.g
+- On git bash terminal, make sure to `.ssh` onto your instance of the master e.g `name-tech221-master-jenkins`
+- Then run the following commands